SignPath/documentation/docs/trusted-build-systems/gitlab.md

     - output/my-signed-executable
 ```

-All values can also be provided via environment variables.
 See the [parameter list](#supported-parameters) for a complete list of all supported inputs.

 {:.panel.info}
 > **Signing multiple files**